yiisoft/validator/README.md

 #### Skipping empty values

 By default, empty values are validated.
 That is undesirable if you need to allow not specifying a field.
-To change this behavior use `skipOnEmpty: true`:
+To change this behavior adjust`skipOnEmpty` argument:

 ```php
 use Yiisoft\Validator\Rule\Number;